QuantConnect/Lean/Algorithm.Python/readme.md

 /System/Library/Frameworks/Python.framework/Versions/2.7/lib/libpython2.7.dylib
 $ ln -s /System/Library/Frameworks/Python.framework/Versions/2.7/lib/libpython2.7.dylib /usr/lib/libpython2.7.dylib
 ```

+2.3.1 Common Mistake: Often you may get a permissions error when trying to setup this sym link - you should check if the file already exists in the */usr/lib* directory.
+If its there you don't need to add the sym link.

 2.4 If libpython2.7.dylib cannot be found, reinstall python.

 2.5 Install [pandas](https://pandas.pydata.org/) and its [dependencies](https://pandas.pydata.org/pandas-docs/stable/install.html#dependencies)